-How to Teach Responsibility
+5 Ways to Teach Your Child Responsibility

-Positive Discipline for Children
+#1 Give Positive Discipline

-Adult directed consequences, also known as punishments, need to be given with a calm demeanor, yet telling your child exactly why they are receiving that punishment.
+Adult-directed consequences, also known as punishments, need to be given with a calm demeanor, yet telling your child exactly why they are receiving that punishment.
 Yelling at a child to be more responsible is not effective.
-It is more effective, if you tell your child calmly that because they were a half hour late, their curfew is now a half hour earlier for three months until they can prove they are responsible enough to be home on time.
+It is more effective if you tell your child calmly that because they were a half-hour late, their curfew is now a half-hour earlier for three months until they can prove they are responsible enough to be home on time.

 One area that even the most responsible parents will forget to teach their children about is how to manage money.
 Teaching children about money is essential.
 Some people may teach through example.
 Others may choose a more active approach.

 My husband and I have chosen to pay our daughter for the work she has done.
 She can earn up to ten dollars per week.
-To us, donating ten percent of our money is important, we also feel saving some is important as well; therefore, my daughter must take ten percent of everything she earns and donate it.
+To us, donating ten percent of our money is essential; we also feel saving some is important as well; therefore, my daughter must take ten percent of everything she earns and donate it.
 She then takes what is left, divides it in half.
-Half she puts in her purse, half she puts in the bank.
+Half she puts in her purse; half she puts in the bank.
 The bank money, she is not to use until she has something she needs.
 Since she is at an age that my husband and I take care of all of her needs, she will not be using that money until she is responsible for her own needs.

 The money in her purse is for her to spend.
 That does not mean she can spend it on her every whim and desire.
-She discusses with us about what she would like to buy.
-Her last big purchase was an electric scooter, her smaller purchases were rubber bands for her bracelet making endeavors.
+She discusses with us what she would like to buy.
+Her last big purchase was an electric scooter; her smaller purchases were rubber bands for her bracelet making endeavors.

 Before she makes a purchase, we often ask her at least one of three questions.
 "Will you actually play with this or use it?"
 Many times, the answer is no. She, of course, will initially say yes, but sometimes she realizes it's a no, once we discuss it further.

 The final question we often ask her is, "Are you sure this is what you want to spend your money on?"
 Sometimes when she says yes, and our intuition says it's not a wise decision, we will say, "Okay, then this weekend, if you still want it, remind me and we'll try to make it to the store."
-Often she forgets, because it was a spontaneous desire and not something she truly wanted.
-If she does remember, no matter how trivial I think it is, we will make it to the store, life permitting.
+Often she forgets because it was a spontaneous desire and not something she truly wanted.
+If she does remember, no matter how trivial I think it is, we will make it to the store, life-permitting.

-Household Chores for Children
+#4 Assign Household Chores

 When I nannied, I often would make the children come back to me when they complained as I sent them off on a duty.
-They knew if I called them back to me, I would send them off on their duty a second time, this time they were to leave with a good attitude.
+They knew if I called them back to me, I would send them off on their duty a second time; this time, they were to leave with a good attitude.
 If my daughter complains, she loses her pay for that day, plus the end of the week bonus.
 The method I use with my daughter cured the attitude problem much more quickly.
 She rarely has a bad attitude when I send her to do her chores.

 Another lesson they need to learn is that a job needs to be completed well.
-We are preparing our children for what is expected in the real world.
+We are preparing our children for the real world.
 Do not let them get away with only half-hearted attempts at a job.
 For instance, my daughter must feed the dogs.
 If she chooses to only fill the bowl half full, the dish will be empty before the next day; that does not count as having done her chores.
 She will not earn money for that day.
 Keep in mind their age and capabilities, as well.
 Do not expect a toddler to complete a job efficiently.

 - Good attitudes